yousefelassal/quote-cron/README.md

 > Bad times have a scientific value.
 These are occasions a good learner would not miss.

 > Every man is a volume if you know how to read him.

+> No yesterdays are ever wasted for those who give themselves to today.